Dynamical System Analysis of Quintessence Models with Exponential Potential -- Revisited: METHOD

 \section{METHOD}

 Phase space shows all possible solutions of an autonomous system and in this space there is only one solution curve that passes from one point.
-In our case an ideal dynamical system has at least one unstable and one stable node to describe a continuous solution which begins from former and ends with latter.
-This is the necessary condition for our study yet it is not enough alone.
-In our method we will directly use density parameter space and mark present-day observational values in the phase space similar to Ref. \cite{qi} and look for a solution which can describe whole evolution of our universe to the past and to the future without any singularity while other parameters, such as EoS parameter of quintessence, will be obtained as a result of this analysis.
-To achieve this, we will have some conditions that arise due to the nature of the dynamical system \autoref{eq:dyn_sys} and recent observations :
+In our method we will take advantage of this fact and mark present-day observational values of density parameters in the phase space similar to Ref. \cite{qi}.
+This will allow us to determine the unique solution curve which can describe the whole evolution of our universe to the past and to the future.
+To this end, instead of choosing arbitrary initial conditions for a sample of solution we will use today's observational values of density parameters in the phase space as a starting point from which only one solution curve will pass and evolve to the attractor for the future-time and to the repeller for the past-time.
+This solution will be considered as a candidate for description of our universe and all numerical analyses will be done according to data obtained from this curve.
+Other parameters of the model, such as EoS parameter of quintessence or effective EoS parameter of the model, will be obtained as a result of this analysis.
+To achieve this, we will have some conditions that arise due to the nature of the dynamical system given in \autoref{eq:dyn_sys} and recent observations :

 \textbf{a)} Density parameter space consists of positive values in all directions and variables lie between 0 and 1.